What Is The Difference Between An SSRI And An SNRI?

 What are SSRIs and SNRIs?

-When considering neurotransmitters' role in managing energy, concentration, mood, and overall cognition, one may begin to understand why they are a target when looking for a treatment for depressive disorders.
-There are two main types of antidepressants that target serotonin and norepinephrine receptors, known as SSRIs and SSNIs.
-Although they are both labeled as antidepressants, they can each be used to treat numerous mental health conditions, like depression, anxiety, and obsessive-compulsive disorder (OCD).
+When considering neurotransmitters' roles in managing energy, concentration, mood, and overall cognition, one may begin to understand why they are a target when looking for a way to manage symptoms of depressive disorders.
+There are two main types of antidepressants that target serotonin and norepinephrine receptors, known as selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
+Although both classes are labeled as antidepressants, they can each be used to treat numerous mental health conditions, like depression, anxiety, post-traumatic stress disorder (PTSD), and obsessive-compulsive disorder (OCD).

 SSRIs: Selective serotonin reuptake inhibitors

 SSRIs can cause serotonin levels to rise to dangerous levels in the body, leading to a condition known as serotonin syndrome.
-While it may seem that excessive serotonin may put you in a better mood, this syndrome is the opposite.
-Severe cases of serotonin syndrome can potentially be life-threatening.
-Serotonin syndrome is caused by the therapeutic use of serotonergic drugs, like SSRIs, related to an overdose or because of a drug interaction between two similar medications.
+While it may seem that excessive serotonin may put you in a better mood, serotonin syndrome can potentially be life-threatening.
+Serotonin syndrome can be caused by the therapeutic use of serotonergic substances, like SSRIs and other serotonergic medications, related to an overdose, or result from an interaction between multiple similar medications.

 If your serotonin levels get too high, you may notice symptoms like the following: